This function fits a generalized additive latent and mixed model

 , corresponding to homoscedastic errors.
 The formula is defined inlme4

-style; see vignettes and examples for details.- data
+style; see vignettes and examples for details.- weights

 A data.frame containing all the variables specified by the model formula, with the exception of factor loadings.